woleet/woleet-cli/README.md

-# Woleet command line interface
+# Woleet Command Line Interface

 woleet-cli is an open source command line tool on top of the Woleet API.
 The tool is written in Go and has been tested on Windows, macOS and Linux.